haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_installation.md

 </div>

 1.    <a href="{{ page.baseurl }}/install-gde/basics/basics_login.html">Open a command prompt</a>.
 1. Log in to your Magento server as a user with permissions to modify the Magento file system.
-(This is typically <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">the Magento file system owner</a>.)
+(This is typically <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">the Magento文件系统所有者</a>.)

     cd <magento2_root_dir>/dev/tests/functional/
     composer install